guswawan/exercise-React-Native/README.md

 # exercise-React-Native
-Android / IOS application to record a list of activities / missions using react native + expo
+Android or IOS application to record a list of activities and missions using react native + expo

 ### Expo
 ```